web-standards-ru/frontend-confs/date.md

   - «React API design», Juho Vepsäläinen
   - «Compilers/V8», Ingvar Stepanyan
+  - «Porting Web Application to Virtual Reality», Denis Radin
   - «It is 2016 but you can't subclass shit», Alex Shvaika
   - «Static typing in browser», Slinko Viacheslav
   - «FlowType», Klymov Illia
+  - «How to build a desktop application in JS without using webview», Victor Turskyi
   - «Iframe rampage.
 Sad story of one integration», Yurii Plugatariov
   - «Exploring ML in javaScript world», Ivan Lavriv
+  - «Parallel chunk requests in a browser», Obrezkov Evgenii
+  - «Functional Programming in JS», Denis Stoyanov
 </details>

 ## Декабрь